vladdan16/ChuckNorrisJokesApp/README.md

-# first_flutter_project
+# Tinder with Chuck Norris

-A new Flutter project.
+It is Flutter project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This android app allows viewing jokes about Chuck Norris.

 A few resources to get you started if this is your first Flutter project: